immense/immybot-documentation/src/azure-graph-permissions-setup.md

 # AzureAD/365 Graph Permissions

-Enabling this allows ImmyBot to
+Your first ImmyBot tenant will be automatically linked to the Azure tenant that you signed up for ImmyBot with.
+You can link other ImmyBot tenants to Azure from the tenant Azure tab.

+## Linking to an Azure Tenant

+After creating an ImmyBot tenant, link it to an Azure tenant by navigating to the Azure tab in ImmyBot and entering the Azure tenant's principal id or domain and clicking `Save`.

+## Azure Permission Level

+Once your ImmyBot tenant has been linked to Azure, you can set the **Azure Permission Level** from the tenant Azure tab.
+This allows ImmyBot to:

-1. Sync all users from your partner tenant
+1. Sync all users from the Azure tenant
-2. Sync all users from your customer's tenants
+2. Sync all users from your customer's tenants (if your Azure tenant is a Partner tenant)
 3. Install the 365 applications a user is licensed for (Apps for business/Apps for entrprise/Project/Visio)
 4. Deploy software to Teams, On-Premises Security Groups (Ex.
 Everyone in the Engineering Team gets AutoCAD 2022)

+The **Azure Permission Level** has two options: _Default_ and _Custom_

-## Default
+### Default

 In this mode, you don't need to create an app registration.
 You consent as an administrator, allowing ImmyBot access users in your tenant.

-[GDAP Customer Syncing](#gdap-customer-syncing) can be enabled in this mode.

-## Custom
+### Custom

 In this mode, you create an app registration and provide its credentials to ImmyBot.
-This mode is required if you want to be able to [sync non-GDAP customers](#csp-preconsent).

-[GDAP Customer Syncing](#gdap-customer-syncing) can be enabled in this mode.

-### Create an App Registration
+#### Create an App Registration

 Navigate to: <https://aad.portal.azure.com/>